Skip to content

 Sinks

 Sinks define what an Inference Pipeline should do with each prediction.
-A sink is a function with signature:
+A sink is a function with the following signature:

 from typing import Union, List, Optional